thoughtbot/factory_bot/GETTING_STARTED.md

 ```

 After calling `FactoryGirl.lint`, you'll likely want to clear out the
-database, as built factories will create associated records.
-The provided
+database, as records will most likely be created.
+The provided example above
-example above uses the database_cleaner gem to clear out the database; be sure
+uses the database_cleaner gem to clear out the database; be sure to add the
-to add the gem to your Gemfile under the appropriate groups.
+gem to your Gemfile under the appropriate groups.

 You can lint factories selectively by passing only factories you want linted: